cambiotraining/awd-pathogen-bioinformatics/materials/03-typing/03-phylogeny.md

 mkdir -p results/iqtree/

 # Run iqtree
-iqtree -s results/panaroo/core_gene_alignment_filtered.aln --prefix results/iqtree/ambroise -m GTR+F
+iqtree -s results/snp-sites/core_gene_alignment_snps.aln -fconst 712485,634106,704469,704109 --prefix results/iqtree/ambroise -nt AUTO
 ```

-- We specify as input the `core_gene_alignment.aln` produced in the previous step by _Panaroo_.
+- We specify as input the `core_gene_alignment_snps.aln` produced in the previous exercise by running _Panaroo_ followed by _SNP-sites_.
+- We specify the number of constant sites, also generated from the previous exercise.
+We ran `cat results/snp-sites/constant_sites.txt` to obtain these numbers.
 - We use as prefix for our output files "ambroise" (since we are using the "Ambroise 2023" data), so all the output file names will be named as such.
-- We are using the DNA substitution model "GTR+F", which is a [generalized time reversible (GTR) substitution model](https://en.wikipedia.org/wiki/Substitution_model#Generalised_time_reversible), commonly used in maximum likelihood tree inference due to its flexibility.
+- We automatically detect the number of threads/CPUs for parallel computation.

 After the analysis runs we get several output files in our directory: